alanderos91/BioSimulator.jl/docs/src/man/examples.md

   > $X \to E,$
 where $A$, $B$, and $D$ are chemical species assumed to be constant in concentration; only $X$ and $Y$ vary over time..
 The species $A$ and $B$ act as inputs to the synthesis and conversion of $X$, whereas $D$ and $E$ are byproducts with no impact on the system.
 The $Y$ species acts as a catalyst to the synthesis of $X$ so that $X$ is autocatalytic.
 Note that the last reaction can be thought of as the decay of $X$.

-One can study the role of stochasticity in chemical reaction cascades by coupling Brusselators[[16](man/references.html#16)].
+One can study the role of stochasticity in chemical reaction cascades by coupling Brusselators.
 A cascade with $N$ steps is modeled as
   > $A \to X_{1}$
   > $2 X_{n} + Y_{n} \to 3 X_{n}; n = 1,\ldots,N$
   > $X_{n} + B \to Y_{n} + D; n = 1,\ldots,N$